distillpub/post--deconv-checkerboard/index.md

 Unlike deconvolution, this approach to upsampling shouldn't have artifacts as its default behavior.
 Ideally, it would go further, and be biased against such artifacts.

-One approach is to make sure you use a kernel size that is divided by your stride.
+One approach is to make sure you use a kernel size that is divided by your stride, avoiding the overlap issue.
-This avoids the uneven overlap issue, and you can speed up computation using the efficient sub-pixel convolution trick ([Shi, et al., 2016b](https://arxiv.org/pdf/1609.05158.pdf)).
+This is equivalent to "sub-pixel convolution," a technique which has recently had success in image super-resolution ([Shi, et al., 2016b](https://arxiv.org/pdf/1609.05158.pdf)).
-However, while this helps, it is still easy for deconvolution to fall into creating artifacts.
+However, while this approach helps, it is still easy for deconvolution to fall into creating artifacts.

 Another approach is to separate out upsampling to a higher resolution from convolution to compute features.
 For example, you might resize the image (using [nearest-neighbor interpolation](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation) or [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation)) and then do a convolutional layer.
-This seems like a natural approach, and roughly similar methods have seen success in the image super-resolution literature.
+This seems like a natural approach, and roughly similar methods have worked well in image super-resolution (eg. [Dong, et al., 2015](https://arxiv.org/pdf/1501.00092v3.pdf)).

-Both deconvolution and the different resize-convolution approaches are linear operations, and can be interpreted as matrices.
-This a helpful way to see the differences between them.

 <figure class="w-page">
 <img src="assets/upsample_DeconvTypes.svg">
 </figure>

+Both deconvolution and the different resize-convolution approaches are linear operations, and can be interpreted as matrices.
+This a helpful way to see the differences between them.
 Where deconvolution has a unique entries for each output window, resize-convolution is implicitly weight-tying in a way that discourages high frequency artifacts.

+We've had our best results with nearest-neighbor interpolation, and had difficulty making bilinear resize work.
+This may simply mean that, for our models, the nearest-neighbor happened to works well with hyper-parameters optimized for deconvolution.
+It might also point at trickier issues with naively using bilinear interpolation, where it resists high-frequency image features too strongly.

 ----
 ## Image Generation Results